Don’t Let the Bad Curb Appeal in These Pictures Happen to YOU!

 Front yards are great for well-trimmed shrubs and fetching flowers, but they really, really aren’t the place to display your fetish.
 Keep ornaments to a minimum; when it comes to good curb appeal, moderation is a virtue, and helps preserve the value of your property.

 A little routine maintenance keeps little problems from being big eyesores.
 An annual cleaning would keep this brick siding looking fresh and sweet.
 Scrub stains out and seal with a top-quality primer before painting over exterior stains.
+Now check out these pictures of plants that make great curb appeal.

 Image: Kenneth Knight